DamianTellez/damiantellez/README.md

 - I’m currently learning more about data pipelines and Apache Spark looking for an in-depth understanding of the data universe and helping stakeholders to find better solutions 📓✨

+- **Main topics:** Innovation Industries, Business Analysis, Academic Research.

-- 📫 You can also find me on [Linkedin](https://www.linkedin.com/in/alexander-batista-tellez/).
+- 📫 You can find me on [Linkedin](https://www.linkedin.com/in/alexander-batista-tellez/).

 <!---
 DamianTellez/DamianTellez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.